| Safe Haskell | None |

 import Agda.Utils.ListInf (ListInf, pattern (:<)) import Agda.Utils.ListInf qualified as ListInf

-Motivation: lists constructed by repeat
+Motivation: lists constructed by repeat, iterate, cycle etc.

 are infinite, so the nil case can never arise when consuming them,

-e.g. in a take
+e.g. in a take or zipWith.

-Constructing them as properly infinite lists (ListInf
+Constructing them as properly infinite lists (ListInf) should thus

 lead to slightly more efficient code, eliminating impossible cases.